 Two blocks from the Customs House on Franklin Street, the crux for downtown retail and restaurants, visitors can enjoy live professional productions in the 1947 art deco Roxy Regional Theatre.
 Since 1983, the Roxy has produced over 500 mainstage productions plus alternative theatre.

 A refreshing 30-minute drive into rural Montgomery County transports visitors to a mid-19th Century settlement at Historic Collinsville.
 This pioneer museum on 40 rolling acres features 18 authentically restored log houses and outbuildings dating from 1830 to 1870.
 Each structure has been restored to its original condition and is authentically furnished.
 Historic Collinsville is open seasonally from mid-May through mid-October.

-Beyond Clarksville’s sites, treat your taste buds with anything from southern-style catfish and BBQ to a huge sushi selection at Yellowtail Robata Grill to fresh-baked German breads and pastries at Silke’s.
-Beachaven Vineyards & Winery, Old Glory Distilling and other craft breweries add to your evening’s enjoyment.
+Beyond Clarksville’s sites, treat your taste buds with anything from southern-style catfish and BBQ to a huge sushi selection at Yellowtail Robata Grill to fresh-baked German bread and pastries at Silke’s.
+Beachaven Vineyards & Winery, Old Glory Distilling, and other craft breweries add to your evening’s enjoyment.

 A short drive northwest of Nashville along I-24, Clarksville’s central location makes the city an ideal weekend getaway for travelers looking for a mix of history, education, outdoor adventure, great food, wine, and breweries, as well as outstanding cultural opportunities.
 Begin planning your trip at www.visitclarksvilletn.com.